FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

 using stock parts for example.
 The sign in effect "takes over" whatever it's attached to, allowing it to become a location for purchasing fuel.

 The fuel card is carried on the player vessel and holds credit which is used to purchase fuel.
 When a purchase is made, the funds are taken off the card, causing the player to use multiple cards or to plan refuelling accordingly.
-The fuel card holds 1000 K$.
+The fuel card holds 1000 K$ by default but can be edited in the .CFG file.

 The price of fuel/services varies according to where the station is at present, to reflect the transportation costs of the fuel.
 For example, near Kerbin the cost is close to stock (with a small commission added!) whereas, by Eeloo, the cost is significantly higher.
 Add on planets default at the highest